Niels Juel: Career

 On 1 June 1677, Juel defeated the Swedish admiral Erik Carlsson Sjöblad (1647–1725) during the Battle of Møn.
-On 30 June 1677 he won his greatest victory, in the Battle of Køge Bay southwest of Copenhagen.
+On 30 June 1677, he won his greatest victory, in the Battle of Køge Bay southwest of Copenhagen.
 With 25 ships of the line and 1267 guns, he routed the Swedish admiral Henrik Horn (1618–1693) with 36 ships of the line and 1800 guns.
 For this great triumph, the reward of superior seamanship and strategy at an early stage of the engagement, Juel's experienced eye told him that the wind in the course of the day would shift from S.W. to W. and he took extraordinary risks accordingly; he was made lieutenant admiral general and a privy councillor.
 This victory, besides permanently crippling the Swedish navy, gave the Danes the self-confidence to become less dependent on their Dutch allies.

-In the following year Cornelis Tromp was discharged by King Christian V, who gave the supreme command to Juel.
-In the spring of 1678 Juel put to sea with 84 ships carrying 2,400 cannon, but as the Swedes were no longer had the naval strength to engage such a formidable fleet on the open sea, his operations were limited to blockading the Swedish ports and transporting troops to Rügen.
+In 1678, Cornelis Tromp was discharged by King Christian V, who gave the supreme command to Juel.
+In spring 1678, Juel put to sea with 84 ships carrying 2,400 cannon, but as the Swedes were no longer had the naval strength to engage such a formidable fleet on the open sea, his operations were limited to blockading the Swedish ports and transporting troops to Rügen.
 After the Treaty of Lund in 1679, Juel showed himself an administrator and reformer of the first order, and under his energetic supervision the Danish navy ultimately reached imposing dimensions, especially after Juel became chief of the admiralty in 1683.

 Personal life

 Juel was married to Margrethe Ulfeldt (1641–1703) in 1661.
 She was the daughter of nobleman Knud Ulfeldt (1609–1657) and Vibeke Podebusk (1608–1645).
 She was betrothed to him after her father died when she was 20, he was 30 years old.
 She gave birth to their four children between 1664 and 1672.

-In 1674 Juel was awarded a Danish knighthood.
+In 1674, Juel was awarded a Danish knighthood.
 In 1678, he was granted title to Valdemar's Castle (Danish: Valdemars Slot) on the island of Tåsinge.
-He died in 1697 at 68 years of age.
+He died on 8 April 1697, aged 67.
 He and his wife were buried in the Niels Juel chapel at the Holmen Church in Copenhagen.